Arthur A. Collins: Later life, 1972-1987

+Work

-SSB and Amateur Radio
+SSB and amateur radios

 Amateur radio was never a dominant segment within the Collins Radio product line, but held a special interest for Arthur Collins since childhood and provided a key catalyst in the design of other equipment.
 Collin's amateur gear was always built to the highest standards and demanded a premium price.
-As part of KINEPLEX Collins developed the mechanical filter, a small device (about ¾ inch by 4 inches) using a series of precisely ground metallic discs linked mechanically and electrically.
+As part of KINEPLEX Collins developed the mechanical filter, a small device about ¾ inch by 4 inches using a series of precisely ground metallic discs linked mechanically and electrically.
 Determining the exact dimensions of these discs was critically important, and not easily discovered through empirical experimentation.
 A bright, young Indian mathematician named Roshan Sharma was fortuitously hired, based partly on his recent mastery of the necessary underlying mathematics needed to produce the resonating discs.

 An input signal causes the first disc to mechanically resonate at a very precise and stable frequency, which passes an induced electrical oscillation to the next disc and in turn sequentially through the device.
 By filtering out unnecessary portions of the radio signal, the mechanical filter (a kind of "bandpass filter") allows the use of a very stable, precise single sideband frequency.
 (Previously, single sideband operation required a large, complex piece of equipment.)
 The mechanical filter was the heart of Collins single sideband (SSB) technology and made SSB practical for the first time.
 SSB offered clear, efficient radio communications, even during conditions that would disrupt and distort conventional radio signals.

 In 1956 a SAC C-97 transport was fitted with Collins 75A-4 / KWM-1 SSB amateur gear for a demonstration of the superiority of SSB, leading to contracts for Collins SSB military equipment on B-52 and other aircraft, as well as ground stations.
 Sales far exceeded that of amateur sets.

-Antenna Design
+Antenna design

 Collins antenna design and development began in 1951 with the challenging design and construction of a 50-ft. diameter parabolic "dish" antenna for the Naval Research Laboratory in Washington DC.
 Collins antenna expertise expanded in the following years to include pioneering designs for satellites, deep space ground stations, HF ground communication, aircraft communication and navigation, spacecraft, commercial broadcast, microwave, and other special applications.